-The Modern Way of How Buddhist Prayer Beads are Made
+The Modern Way of How to Male Buddhist Prayer Beads

 Today almost all Buddhist Mala’s available online have there materials sourced from factories in China.
 The factories are mass producing Mala beads AND complete Prayer Necklaces.
 Even the cheaper wooden Mala Beads available in Asian street markets for tourists are made in bulk and shipped to wholesalers for resale to the market stalls.

 With the advent of sites like Ebay and Amazon, it has become very difficult to find Buddhist Mala’s made in the traditional way.
 Chinese factories mass production methods provide cheaper materials continue to find a growing demand from non discerning consumers.

 The Chinese factories will assemble the complete Mala or provide the individual beads in bags of tens of thousands for wholesale supply.
 In the last few years, many of the factories are selling direct to other manufacturers and re-sellers (in order quantities of 1000-10,000 units) on websites such as Alibaba.

 Here they are purchased, resold or repackaged again (beads) and sold on smaller websites such as etsy or ebay to individuals who will assemble there Mala’s and again resell online or in shops.

 The increase in supply of many different types of materials of beads such as glass, stones and Gems (many not native to Asian countries) has lead to a wide range of creative, stylish and personally designed Mala Necklaces. .

 Modern Buddhist Prayer Beads are Made in 3 basic forms….

 1) Modern Buddhist Prayer Beads are made from Precious Stones and Gemstones